1995 Senior British Open

 The 1995 Senior British Open was a professional golf tournament for players aged 50 and above and the ninth British Senior Open Championship, held from 27 to 30 July at Royal Portrush Golf Club in Portrush, County Antrim, Northern Ireland, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 Brian Barnes won in a playoff over Bob Murphy to win his first Senior British Open title and first senior major championship victory.

 Venue

 The event was the first Senior Open Championship held at Royal Portrush Golf Club.

 Field

 133 players entered the competition.
 65 players, all of them professionals, no amateurs, made the 36-hole cut.

 Past champions in the field

 Six past Senior British Open champions participated.
 Six of them made the 36-hole cut.
-Bobby Verway withdraw.
+Bobby Verway withdrew.